 Heidi Fourie has been collaborating with the David Krut Workshop (DKW) since 2017, when she first came in to create a series of watercolour monotypes.
 She has since created a number of works with DKW, and her work – both prints and paintings – has been presented at art fairs and included in group exhibitions at David Krut Projects in Johannesburg, namely, A Piece of Work (November 2018), The Cat Show (December 2018/January 2019) and Kind of Blue (December 2019 / January 2020).

-In 2021, David Krut Projects will present solo show of Fourie’s work, which will include prints made in collaboration with David Krut Workshop, which Fourie is currently working on.
+In 2021, David Krut Projects presented a solo show of Fourie’s work Grass You Can Swim In.
+The exhibition included etchings and monotypes made in collaboration with David Krut Workshop, as well as paintings.

 Heidi Fourie’s preferred medium is painting, through which she studies what happens when figurative representation and the intrinsic qualities of paint are pursued simultaneously.
 Her subject matter is simple – everyday scenes of figures and familiar objects – the simplicity of which frees her to practice and constantly refine her balancing act between restraint and excess, between gestural and polished mark-making.

 Heidi Fourie was born in Pretoria, where she currently lives and works.
 She completed her Bachelor of Fine Arts, specialising in painting, in 2012 at the University of Pretoria, for which she received the Bettie Cilliers Barnard Bursary for Fine Arts.
 Her first solo exhibition, Islands, was produced under the mentorship of Frikkie Eksteen and presented in 2015 at Lizamore & Associates Gallery in Johannesburg.
 Since then she has had two other large solo exhibitions in Cape Town and Pretoria, and participated in various group exhibitions countrywide.
-Her next solo exhibition will open at David Krut Projects in 2020.
+Her solo exhibition Grass You Can Swim In opened at David Krut Projects in 2020.